 Over the past year, the extent to which tech companies hold and process user information has become increasingly politically charged.
 Parliamentarians across Europe are more and more apprehensive about the practice of data sharing and are still considering whether the new data protection regime has gone far enough to protect users against the misuse of their data.

-Nine months after the EU General Data Protection Regulation (GDPR) came into force, the rules and regulations for processing and sharing personal data are not completely set in stone.
+While the EU General Data Protection Regulation (GDPR) has been in force for some time, the rules and regulations for processing and sharing personal data are not completely set in stone.
 Market practices have changed in light of more stringent rules on personal data sharing, but certain practices remain in dispute.
 In parallel, data sharing is taking its tentative first steps into new advancements in technology legitimised by new regulatory structures.